Convergence of adaptive stochastic collocation with finite elements: Introduction

-For intrusive stochastic Galerkin methods, adaptive algorithms have been investigated in~\cite{bespalov2019convergence,schwabadapt} and for non-intrusive stochastic collocation methods, an adaptive algorithm was proposed in~\cite{guignard2018posteriori}.
-The work uses a sparse grid interpolation operator to discretize the parametric domain and proposes an error estimator which consists of an parametric estimator as well as a finite element estimator.
-We extend the algorithm of~\cite{guignard2018posteriori} and include spatial adaptivity by use of a standard $h$-adaptive algorithm inspired by~\cite{bespalov2019convergence}.
-Basically, we use D\"orfler marking to identify a number of collocation points which require adaptive refinement of the underlying finite element mesh and then use well understood spatial adaptivity to improve the finite element error.
-The main difficulty is the interplay of parametric refinement and finite element refinement to ensure overall convergence.
+An adaptive sparse grid collocation algorithm based on a reliable error estimator was proposed in~\cite{guignard2018posteriori}.
+The work uses a sparse grid interpolation operator to discretize the parametric domain and proposes an error estimator which consists of a parametric estimator as well as a finite element estimator.